harikishan89/VibeAndThrive/README.md

 # VibeAndThrive Website

 A modern, elegant website focused on providing good living tips for wellness, productivity, and happiness.
-Designed for Google AdSense approval with comprehensive content and user-friendly navigation.
+Designed with comprehensive content and user-friendly navigation.

 ## Website Features